-Spaghetti alla Carbonara, one of the most famous and amazing Italian recipe.
+Spaghetti alla Carbonara is one of the most famous and amazing Italian recipe.

-Serve immediately with a little sprinkling of parmesan cheese and a grating of black pepper.
+- Serve your Spaghetti alla Carbonara immediately with a little sprinkling of parmesan cheese and a grating of black pepper.